newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-site-requirements.md

 callToActionLink: ""
 callToActionText: ""
 ---
 Speak to your local government to determine specific requirements for your site and business.
+Your site should also comply with the [Cannabis Regulatory Commission (CRC) site requirements (p.59)](https://www.nj.gov/cannabis/documents/CREAMM%20Act.PDF)

 Prior to opening, your business site will need to be inspected and approved locally and by NJCRC to ensure customer and employee safety.